wichmann-lab/teamproject-photography/README.md

 ## 🛠Getting Started

-Add:
-* works with Adobe Lightroom Classic 10.3

 ### Set up
++ You need Adobe Lightroom Classic 10.3 with an access to the Creative Cloud.
 + Download the whole project or only the folder `lightroom_plugin.lrdevplugin`.
 The folder itself can be anywhere on your computer.
 + Create a new directory called "TheImageIterator" under the standard home directory.